 This was written in July 2008 just as the Markets started to crash.
 The Credit Fraud Market crash was astounding to live through.
 I was unlucky enough to be laid off during it as well.
-I look back on these kind of events, and shake my head when people attempt to paint them as “not that bad”.
+I look back on these kinds of events and shake my head when people attempt to paint them as “not that bad”.
 This was that bad.

 Market Crash?